What Personal Information We Collect

 Our website does not collect any personal information about you unless you specifically and knowingly provide such information.
 Visitors to our website may choose to interact with our website in ways that require us to gather personally-identifying information.
 For example, visitors may choose to submit a Request for Proposal on our website.
 In each case, our firm collects such information insofar as is necessary or appropriate to fulfill the purpose of the visitor’s interaction with our website.
 Our firm does not disclose personally-identifying information other than as described below.
 Visitors are never obligated to supply personally-identifying information, though the failure to disclose information may prevent them from engaging in certain website-related activities.

-Protection of Certain Personal Information
+Disclosure and Transfer of Personal Information

-If you have supplied your email address to Gelman, Rosenberg & Freedman, our firm may occasionally send you electronic industry alerts, solicit your feedback, inform you of upcoming firm events or share current general news about our firm.
-Such communications include an easy unsubscribe option, providing you with the option to indicate you wish no correspondence of this nature in the future.
+If you have supplied your contact information to Gelman, Rosenberg & Freedman, our firm may occasionally send you electronic industry alerts, solicit your feedback, inform you of upcoming firm events or share current general news about our firm.
+Electronic communications include an easy unsubscribe option, providing you with the option to opt out of receiving correspondence of this nature in the future.

 We may disclose information to comply with applicable laws and regulations, such as to respond to a subpoena or similar legal process, to protect against misuse or unauthorized use of our website, to limit our legal liability, and to protect our rights or to protect the rights, property, or safety of visitors of this website or the public, and to otherwise cooperate with law enforcement or regulatory authorities.

 We may transfer or share a copy of personal information about you in the event that Gelman, Rosenberg & Freedman goes through a business transition, such as a merger, being acquired by another company, or selling a portion of its assets.
 You will be notified via email or prominent notice on our website prior to a change of ownership or control of your personal information, if your personal information will be used contrary to this policy.